life-itself/second-renaissance/content/ecosystem.md

 ### We are seeing a growing ecosystem of people and organisations who are recognising the need for a major civilisational transition from Modernity to a new cultural paradigm – and finding alternative ways of living and working that support that shift.

-We’ve been [mapping](#mapping) it since 2019, and are aware of others who have been mapping it too.
+We’ve been [mapping](#mapping) it since 2019, and are aware of [[wiki/overview-mapping-efforts|others]] who have been mapping it too.
 We’ve profiled over 200 organisations who are part of it, and outlined some key characteristics.

 ### We think that this space holds alternative and powerful perspectives on what is going on in the world and what is needed in response to current crises – as well as experience and learnings in how to go about it